Grenfell, SK - 306-451-0075

 Radville, SK - 306-815-7226

 The Saskatchewan Junior Angus Association was officially formed in 1996 and works to educate and provide opportunities to Angus Juniors in Saskatchewan.
-We host 2 shows each year - one in the Summer, that rotates around the province, and one at Canadian Western Agribition in November.
-Marketing, Judging, Showmanship, Grooming, Peewee Classes, and conformation, plus much more are a part of the whole concept at these shows.
+We host 1 show each year - which includes Marketing, Judging, Showmanship, Grooming, Peewee Classes, and conformation, plus much more are a part of the whole concept at these shows.
 Educational clinics and entertainment are planned and all events are run by the Juniors, including obtaining funding for hosting the events.

 Champion Open Female